timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2024-02-16
+# Objectives for Today 2024-02-20

 ### Time Block 1: (6am - 9am ish)
-- Continue working with the snail movement, turbo, slide and crawls modes.
+- Try building more of a playground with first obstacle courses/tracks.
-- Start building more of a playground to get some scope on size of world etc.
+- Looking specifically for the core fun loop.

 ### Time Block 2: (9am - 12pm ish)
 - Snail movement mechanics and creating snail playgrounds.